awslabs/aws-c-cal/README.md

 ## FAQ
 ### I want more algorithms, what do I do?
 Great!
 So do we!
 At a minimum, file an issue letting us know.
 If you want to file a Pull Request, we'd be happy to review and merge it when it's ready.
-### When will this be in the language specific crt packages?
-As soon as we can possibly get it done.
 ### Who should consume this package directly?
 Are you writing C directly?
 Then you should.
 Are you using any other programming language?
-This functionality will be exposed via. that language specific crt packages.
+This functionality will be exposed via that language specific crt packages.
 ### I found a security vulnerability in this package.
 What do I do?
 Do to the fact that this package is specifically performing cryptographic operations, please don't file a public issue.
 Instead, email aws-sdk-common-runtime@amazon.com, and we'll work with you directly.